How to Build a Legal Basement Suite in the Lower Mainland: A 2026 Guide

 Ventilation: Does a Suite Need Its Own Air System?

 Yes, a secondary suite must have its own independent ventilation system.
 This is to prevent the sharing of air, and potentially smoke or carbon monoxide, between the two units.
 A popular and energy-efficient solution is to install a Heat Recovery Ventilator (HRV), from a trusted brand like Venmar or Lifebreath.
 An HRV continuously exhausts stale air and brings in fresh, filtered air, while recovering heat from the outgoing air to save energy.
 This is a crucial component for maintaining good air quality in a basement suite.
+You may also find our article on Can You Add a Secondary Suite and Laneway House in helpful.

 How Much Does It Cost to Legalize a Basement Suite in the Lower Mainland?